swe-students-fall2025/2-web-app-ctrl-squad/README.md

 You should see output indicating that the Flask server is running at http://127.0.0.1:5000

 #### 3. Access the application

+We recommend using Live Server, an extension of VSCode, to run this project.
+Once it is downloaded, you can right click on login.html from the src/frontend folder to run.
+You can also follow the instructions below.

 Once the Flask server is running, you can access the application by opening the following URL in your browser:

 [http://127.0.0.1:5500/src/frontend/login.html](http://127.0.0.1:5500/src/frontend/login.html)